Skip to content

 A bustling grocery store, a loud restaurant, or even a brightly lit room can quickly become overwhelming if you have fibromyalgia.
 This is known as sensory overload, and it happens when your brain gets more input from your senses than it can process.
 The result?
 A spike in pain, exhaustion, and even brain fog.
 This heightened sensitivity is directly linked to a nervous system that’s stuck in a high-alert state.
 To protect yourself, you can create a toolkit of strategies.
 Wear sunglasses to soften harsh lighting, carry earplugs or noise-canceling headphones for loud environments, and don’t be afraid to step outside for a few quiet moments.
 Techniques like Quantum Spinal Mechanics (QSM3) work to calm the nervous system, which can help reduce this sensitivity over time.

-How to Prevent Fibromyalgia Flare-Ups Naturally
+How to Proactively Manage Flare-Ups

 While it’s helpful to know what to avoid, managing fibromyalgia is also about what you actively add to your life.
 Building a lifestyle that supports your body and mind can make a significant difference in how you feel day-to-day.
 Instead of just reacting to flare-ups, you can take proactive steps to prevent them.
 Focusing on gentle, consistent habits helps create a foundation of wellness, giving you more control over your health and helping you feel your best.
 These strategies are about nourishing your system, reducing strain, and creating a predictable rhythm that your body can rely on.